-(1) Includes the special one-time common share dividend of \$1.85 per share on the Voting Class A Common Shares and the Non Voting Class B Common Shares which was declared on November 9, 2011 and paid on January 3, 2012 to all common shareholders of Voting Class A Common Shares and Non-Voting Class B Common Shares on record as at the close of business on December 15, 2011.
+(2) Includes the special one-time common share dividend of \$1.85 per share on the Voting Class A Common Shares and the Non-Voting Class B Common Shares which was declared on November 9, 2011 and paid on January 3, 2012 to all common shareholders of Voting Class A Common Shares and Non-Voting Class B Common Shares on record as at the close of business on December 15, 2011.

-On November 9, 2011, the regular dividend was adjusted from \$0.14 per share to \$0.15 per share, representing a 7% increase in the Company's quarterly dividend.
-On an annual basis, the regular dividend increased from \$0.56 per share to \$0.60 per share, on all Voting Class A Common Shares and Non-Voting Class B Common Shares, payable in September, December, March and June in each fiscal year.
+On November 6, 2013, the regular dividend was adjusted from \$0.17 per share to \$0.18 per share, representing a 6% increase in the Corporation's quarterly dividend.
+On an annual basis, the regular dividend increased from \$0.66 per share to \$0.71 per share, on all Voting Class A Common Shares and Non-Voting Class B Common Shares, payable in September, December, March and June in each fiscal year.

-On November 9, 2011, Corby also announced an amendment to its dividend policy.
-Effective as of fiscal year 2013, subject to business conditions and opportunities, regular dividends will be paid quarterly, on the basis of an annual amount equal to the greater of 75% of net earnings per share in the preceding fiscal year ended June 30, and \$0.60 per share.
+As announced November 7, 2012 and effective as of fiscal year 2013, Corby's dividend policy is to pay regular dividends quarterly on the basis of an annual amount equal to the greater of 75% of net earnings per share in the preceding fiscal year ended June 30 after adjusting for extraordinary events, and \$0.60 per share, subject to business conditions and opportunities and appropriate adjustment for extraordinary events.

-V. DESCRIPTION OF CAPITAL STRUCTURE
+VI.
+CAPITAL STRUCTURE

 The authorized share capital of the Corporation consists of an unlimited number of Voting Class A Common Shares and an unlimited number of Non-Voting Class B Common Shares.
-As at June 30, 2012, Corby had 24,274,320 Voting Class A Common Shares and 4,194,536 Non-Voting Class B Common Shares issued and outstanding.
+As at June 30, 2014, Corby had 24,274,320 Voting Class A Common Shares and 4,194,536 Non-Voting Class B Common Shares issued and outstanding.
 There are no options outstanding.